ArturPelenskyi/TestAutomationHW1/README.md

 # TestAutomationHW1

-Task 56 in branch Task56
+Task 56 in branch Task56;

-Task 88 in branch Task88
+Task 88 in branch Task88;

-Tasks in English
+Tasks in English;

-1 in branch TaskFlowers
+1 in branch TaskFlowers ;

-2 in branch TaskAddressAndNameInformation
+2 in branch TaskAddressAndNameInformation;

-3 in branch TaskInternationalTalks
+3 in branch TaskInternationalTalks;

 gl!